Vertiv extends partnership with Russian data centre IXcellerate

 “Lithium-ion batteries used in UPS promise benefits including significantly smaller and lighter footprints, faster charge/discharge rates, and higher energy density compared to traditional valve-regulated lead-acid (VRLA) batteries,” says 451 Research senior analyst Jeffrey Fidacaro.

 "Deploying lithium-ion should allow IXcellerate to maximise its available white space for customer equipment.
 IXcellerate will also benefit from lithium-ion’s longer battery life, ability to operate in a wider temperature range and lower maintenance relative to lead-acid.
-451 Research expects these features could provide significant savings on cooling and an overall improved total cost of ownership (TCO) for data centre applications."
+451 Research expects these features could provide significant savings on cooling and an overall improved total cost of ownership (TCO) for data center applications."

 Vertiv EMEA president Giordano Albertazzi says Russia has one of the highest internet penetration rates and is an incredibly large and important market that demands robust infrastructure in place to support it.